Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

-Above, $\nu \in \bb{Q}_{> 0}$ is the constant central charge of the rational DAHA, in lowest terms.
+Above, $\nu \in \bb{Q}_{> 0}$ is the constant parameter of the rational DAHA.
 The sum runs over the irreducible characters of the Weyl group $W$.
-The expression $[\Delta_\nu(\chi)]$ is the graded character of the Verma module of the DAHA indexed by $\chi$, while its coefficient $\Deg_\chi(e^{2\pi i\nu}) \in \bb{Z}$ is the value at $x = e^{2\pi i\nu}$ of the \dfemph{generic-degree polynomial} $\Deg_\chi(x) \in \bb{Q}[x]$.
-This polynomial can be defined as follows: For any prime power $q > 1$ and split finite reductive group $\bbb{G}(q)$ over $\bb{F}_q$ with Weyl group $W$, the degree of the unipotent principal series representation of $\bbb{G}(q)$ indexed by $\chi$ is equal to $\Deg_\chi(q)$.
-In this way, \eqref{eq:trinh} suggests a connection between the rational DAHA modules in \cite{oy} and representations of finite groups of Lie type.
+The expression $[\Delta_\nu(\chi)]$ is the graded character of the standard module of the rational DAHA indexed by $\chi$.
+Its coefficient is an \emph{integer} value of the \dfemph{generic-degree polynomial} $\Deg_\chi(x)$ defined as follows: For any split finite reductive group with Weyl group $W$ over a finite field $\bb{F}_q$, the value $\Deg_\chi(q)$ is the degree of its unipotent principal series character indexed by $\chi$.
+In this way, \eqref{eq:trinh} suggests a connection between the rational DAHA modules in~\cite{oy} and representations of finite groups of Lie type.

-In \cite{vx}, in the context of their ongoing study of character sheaves for graded Lie algebras,\footnote{Also known as anti-orbital complexes.} Vilonen and the second author constructed a local system over the same base space as the affine Springer fibration in \cite{oy}.
-They computed that its monodromy, a priori a braid action, factors through a cyclotomic Hecke algebra for the underlying complex reflection group.
-We expect that the local system of Oblomkov--Yun, after we forget its DAHA action, is essentially the local system of Vilonen--Xue, via a double application of Fourier duality passing through work of Lusztig--Yun \cite{ly_17, ly_18}.
-This would mean the braid-group representations in \cite{oy} factor through the same Hecke algebras.
+In~\cite{gvx, vx}, in the context of their ongoing study of character sheaves for graded Lie algebras,\footnote{Also known as anti-orbital complexes.} Grinberg, Vilonen, and the second named author constructed a local system over the same base space as the affine Springer fibration in~\cite{oy}.
+They computed that its monodromy, a priori a braid-group action, factors through a Hecke algebra for the underlying complex reflection group.
+We expect that the local system in Oblomkov--Yun's work is essentially Grinberg--Vilonen--Xue's, via a double application of Fourier duality passing through work of Lusztig--Yun~\cite{ly_17, ly_18}.
+Thus the monodromy representations in~\cite{oy} would factor through the same Hecke algebras.

-These starting points have led us to a more general framework, phrased most clearly and symmetrically in terms of Brou\'e--Malle--Michel's formalism of \dfemph{generic finite reductive groups} \cite{bmm}.
-We review it more fully in \Crefrange{sec:hc}{sec:hecke}.
+These starting points have led us to a more general framework, phrased most clearly in the formalism of \dfemph{generic finite reductive groups}~\cite{bm_92, bmm}.
+We carefully review this formalism in \Crefrange{sec:hc}{sec:hecke}.